I'm 23, I Make $144,000 & I Spent Over $2,000 This Week

 Amazon Prime: $15

-Mealpal: $90
+MealPal: $90

 Phone: $0 (company covered).